Are owners failing to comply with covenants, declarations and deed restrictions? Let us help enforce your HOA’s rules.

 Not all HOA restrictive covenants, declarations or deed restrictions contain adequate enforcement mechanisms.
 By amending your covenants, conditions and restrictions, you can protect your homeowners association and board with clear, consistent provisions for enforcing regulations.

 With our vast experience in homeowners association governing documents, we are well equipped to amend and modify these documents.
 Our goal is to make the language clear to avoid ambiguities and unnecessary litigation.
-We also update documents to comply with the most current laws.
+Our HOA attorneys also update documents to comply with the most current laws.

 Clients come to us with huge, messy problems—like CC&R enforcement—because they know we have a great track record of resolving complex issues.
 We are known for our ingenuity, responsiveness and peer-recognized legal prowess.
 We pride ourselves on educating clients and providing the highest-quality legal representation.

-Contact Our Michigan HOA Lawyers for Help with Enforcing Covenants, Declarations and Deed Restrictions
+Contact Our Michigan HOA Attorneys for Help with Enforcing Covenants, Declarations and Deed Restrictions

-Enforcing HOA regulations is a tough job made tougher with inadequate documentation.
+Enforcing Michigan HOA regulations is a tough job made tougher with inadequate documentation.
 Contact Hirzel Law PLC online or call 248-478-1800 (Farmington) or 231-486-5600 (Traverse City) for help with enforcement issues.
-Our team of award-winning Michigan homeowners association lawyers is ready and willing to help.
+Our team of award-winning Michigan homeowners association attorneys is ready and willing to help.

 Farmington MI Office